mosahle7/Obsidian-Notes/Generative AI with LLMs/Week-3.md

 **Vector Databases**: Particular implementation of Vector Store, where each vector is identified by a key.
 Enables a citation to be included in completion.

+**Requirements for using LLMs to Power Applications:**

+- Plan Actions
+- Format Outputs
+- Validate Actions